Napam/bounty/README.md

 }
 ```

-#### referenceDate and referenceBalance

-The properties `referenceDate` and `referenceBalance` are used to accomodate for
-your previous flex balance.
-That is, for the property `referenceDate` enter
+Config values

-an earlier date (`YYYY-MM-DD`) of which you knew your flextime, and for
+- **referenceDate**: A date of which you knew the flex balance at _the end of
-property `referenceBalance` enter said flextime.

-#### hoursOnWorkdays and hoursOnHolidays
+  the day_.

+- **referenceBalance**: The flex balance you had at the _end_ of the
+  referenceDate

+- **hoursOnWorkdays**: The amount of hours you are expected to register on
+  working days.

-The amount of hours you are expected to register on workdays and holidays
+- **hoursOnHolidays**: The amount of hours you are expected to register on
-respectively.
-With holidays I mean christmas and such.
-The `hoursOnHolidays` will
+  holidays.
+This is mostly relevant if you workplace expects you to register
+  "Holiday" or something for all holidays.
+See information about
+  `hoursOnSpecificHolidays` for more information about holidays.

-define the amount of hours that is expected to be registered for _all_ holidays.
+- **hoursOnSpecificHolidays**: Defines the amount of hours that is expected to
-If you need more granular control, see the next section.
+  on each holiday.
+Bounty should ask you to specifiy some of the common holidays
+  on the first invocation.
+See section below for more information.

 #### hoursOnSpecificHolidays